g-savitha/portfolio/content/en/posts/intro-to-raw-react-apis.md

 Hey, there :wave:

-Welcome to the 2nd post of the series [Epic React Series]({{< ref "/posts/epic-react-intro.md">}}) which is based on the workshop [EpicReact.dev](https://epicreact.dev/) by [Kent C. Dodds](https://kentcdodds.com/).
+Welcome to the 2nd article of the [Epic React Series]({{< ref "/posts/epic-react-intro.md">}}) which is based on the workshop [EpicReact.dev](https://epicreact.dev/) by [Kent C. Dodds](https://kentcdodds.com/).
 If you haven't read previous article of the series, I recommend you to go and read it first before proceeding further.

 - [JS Fundamentals required to get started with React]({{<ref "/posts/js-fundamentals-for-react.md">}})